-Bike rental rates include helmet, lock, bike trail map and repair kit, with 24-hour rentals in the $60 range (less for kid-sized bikes). Ça Roule is a choice starting point for people looking to explore Old Montreal, the Old Port and Parc Jean-Drapeau.
+Bike rental rates include helmet, lock, bike trail map, and repair kit. Ça Roule is a choice starting point for people looking to explore Old Montreal, the Old Port, and Parc Jean-Drapeau.
 Customers can also sign up for guided city bike tours.

 La Bicycletterie J.R. is tailor-made for your circumstances.
 Not only is the shop itself located on a direct path leading up to the mountain and its fun, challenging trails, but the shop, which has been around since 1987, has a reputation for repairing what competitors think is irreparable.

-La Bicycletterie J.R. is located at 2012 Rachel on the Plateau (map).
+La Bicycletterie J.R. is located at 2012 Rachel on the Plateau.

 Insider tip: when you're done with your bike, walk down to L'Express for one of the best restaurant experiences you could possibly have in the city.
 It's one of Montreal's flagship dining institutions, at most a five-minute walk from La Bicycletterie J.R.

 Interested in exploring Montreal's Lachine Canal and Atwater Market?
 Get thee to Ma Bicyclette Montréal.
 From there, you could either go east heading toward Old Montreal or west for a lengthy hour-long ride through different neighborhoods located by the canal's water.
 Or you could spend the day trying out both directions.
 On a beautiful day, the canal is idyllic.

 My Bicyclette Montréal is located at 2985 St. Patrick.Continue to 5 of 5 below.